Summer 2023 Registration Guide

 For the Summer session, you can enrol and/or waitlist for a maximum of 1.0 credit in the F and S term.

 If you have 1.0 credit worth of waitlisted courses, and want to enrol in additional courses, be prepared to make a decision on whether to remain on the waitlist, or remove yourself from the waitlist in order to add a course with available space.
-Your Academic Advisor in the Registrar's Office, or Program Advisor in the academic department can help you with these decisions.
+An Academic Advisor in the Office of the Registrar, or Program Advisor in your academic department, can help you with these decisions.

 Tips and Considerations